 - Chill your cookie dough for 30 minutes before baking.

-- To bake: Scoop 1.5 teaspoon and form into a small ball.
+- After chilling, scoop 1.5 teaspoon and form into a small ball.
 Using the palms of your hands roll the dough and then press gently to form each cookie.
 Note that the dough will be a little wet, so do not overwork the dough in your hands.
-If the dough begins to stick place back in the refrigerator for 10 minutes to chill.
+If the dough begins to stick place it back in the refrigerator for 10 minutes to chill.

 - Place the formed cookies onto the prepared pans and bake for 12-15 until the cookies are golden and the edges slightly brown.